High School Course Guide

-Students are ranked according to their weighted cumulative GPA based on all courses in which a final trimester grade is received.
-The valedictorian and salutatorian of the senior class are the students who have the highest weighted class rank after the second trimester of the senior year of high school.
+Students are ranked according to their weighted cumulative GPA based on all courses in which a final semester grade is received.
+The valedictorian and salutatorian of the senior class are the students who have the highest weighted class rank after the first semester of the senior year of high school.

-- Final trimester grades are calculated by taking a weighted average of each of the following grades (percentage not letter):
+- Final semester grades are calculated by taking a weighted average of each of the following grades (percentage not letter):

 Semester Exam 20%

 - All teachers are required to give a final exam in order to complete a course.